-Selling, general, and administrative expenses were \$7,983 and \$7,717 for the six months ended June 30, 2011 and 2010, respectively.
-The increase of \$266 was primarily attributable to an increase in employee compensation and related benefit expenses and increased legal fees, partially offset by a decrease in consulting fees and related expenses.
-Employee compensation and related benefit expenses were \$4,799 and \$4,590 for the six months ended June 30, 2011 and 2010, respectively.
-The increase of \$209 is primarily attributable to an increase in stock-based compensation expense that resulted from annual employee stock option grants as well as stock options granted to our Board of Directors and newly hired employees.
-Legal fees and expenses, including general and patent related expenses, increased \$161 for the six months ended June 30, 2011.
-Consulting fees decreased \$259 primarily as a result of nonrepetitive work performed in 2010 related to market analysis for our Industrial Chemicals platform and support for upgrades and improvements made to some of our financial software applications.
+Selling, general, and administrative expenses were \$11,878 for both the nine months ended September 30, 2011 and the nine months ended September 30, 2010.
+Although selling, general, and administrative expenses were consistent in total, employee compensation and related benefit expenses increased by \$154 and were offset by a decrease of \$225 in consulting expenses.
+The increase in employee compensation and related benefit expenses was primarily attributable to an increase in stock-based compensation expense that resulted from annual employee stock option grants as well as stock options granted to our Board of Directors and newly hired employees.
+Consulting fees decreased primarily as a result of non-repetitive work performed in 2010 related to market analysis for our Industrial Chemicals platform and support for upgrades and improvements made to some of our financial software applications.

-We expect to incur increased selling, general, and administrative expenses through the remainder of the Construction Phase of the ADM agreement as we increase our market development activities for Mirel.
+We expect selling, general, and administrative expenses to remain consistent through the remainder of the Construction Phase of the ADM agreement.
 Upon the commencement of the Commercial Phase of the ADM agreement, selling, general, and administrative expenses are expected to decrease significantly as these Mirel related costs will be transferred to Telles.
 We estimate that selling, general, and administrative expenses that will transfer to Telles will be approximately \$700 to \$1,100 per quarter once we commence the Commercial Phase.
 Until then, we will continue to bear these expenses.